KasperskyLab/Kaspresso/docs/Wiki/Kaspresso_Robolectric.en.md

 	at com.kaspersky.kaspresso.kaspresso.Kaspresso$Builder$Companion.simple(Kaspresso.kt:215)
 	...
 ```
-That is because Robolectric is just compatible with Espresso and not with uiAutomator.
+That is because Robolectric is just compatible with Espresso and not with UI Automator.

 Now, all Kaspresso tests are allowed to be executed correctly on the JVM with Robolectric with the following restrictions:

 1. Easy configuration of your project according to [Robolectric guideline](http://robolectric.org/blog/2018/10/25/robolectric-4-0/).
 2. Not possible to use adb-server because there is no a term like "Desktop" on the JVM environment.
 Tests that use adb-server will crash on the JVM with Robolectric with very explaining error message.
 3. Not possible to work with `UiDevice` and `UiAutomation` classes.
 That's why a lot of (not all!) implementations in `Device` will crash on the JVM with Robolectric with `NotSupportedInstrumentalTestException`.